knative-extensions/net-kourier/README.md

 ```
 A good use case for this configuration is `DomainMapping with Websocket`

 Note: This annotation is an experimental/alpha feature.
-There is a known issue such as [issues/821](https://github.com/knative-sandbox/issues/821) and we may change the annotation name in the future.
+We may change the annotation name in the future.

 ## License